HussamUmer/transunet-lite/README.md

 ---

 ✨ Crafted by Hussam Umer — Vision4Healthcare Lab
+> If anyone wants to collaborate, extend the benchmarks, or plug in new architectures, contributions and discussions are very welcome. 💡
+For issues, questions, or collaboration ideas, open a GitHub issue or email me at [your_email_here] and I will help as much as possible.

 📘 Medical Imaging | AI for Edge Devices | Transformer Efficiency Research